McDonnell Douglas F-15 Eagle: Overview

-The F-15's maneuverability is derived from low wing loading (weight to wing area ratio) with a high thrust-to-weight ratio, enabling the aircraft to turn tightly without losing airspeed.
+The F-15's maneuverability is derived from low wing loading (weight to wing area ratio) with a high thrust-to-weight ratio, enabling the aircraft to turn tightly at up to 9 g without losing airspeed.
 The F-15 can climb to 30000 ft in around 60 seconds.
 At certain speeds, the dynamic thrust output of the dual engines is greater than the aircraft's combat weight and drag, so it has the ability to accelerate vertically.
 The weapons and flight-control systems are designed so that one person can safely and effectively perform air-to-air combat.
 The A and C models are single-seat variants; these were the main air-superiority versions produced.
-B and D models add a second seat behind the pilot for training.
+B and D models add a second seat behind the pilot for training, although they are also fully combat capable.
 E models use the second seat for a weapon systems officer.
 Visibly, the F-15 has a unique feature vis-à-vis other modern fighter aircraft; it does not have the distinctive "turkey feather" aerodynamic exhaust petals covering its engine nozzles.
 Following problems during development of its exhaust petal design, including dislodgment during flight, the decision was made to remove them, resulting in a 3% aerodynamic drag increase.

-The F-15 was shown to be capable of controlled flight with only one wing.
-After a mid-air collision which removed a complete wing the pilot quickly learned how to fly the aircraft and land it safely.
-Subsequent wind-tunnel tests on a one-wing model confirmed that controllable flight was only possible within a very limited speed range of +/- 20 knots and angle of attack variation of +/- 20 degrees.
-The event resulted in research into damage adaptive technology and a system called "Intelligent Flight Control System".
+The F-15 was shown to be capable of controlled flight with only one wing after an Israeli F-15D suffered a mid-air collision with an A-4 Skyhawk that removed most of the right wing, in the 1983 Negev mid-air collision.
+While the A-4 was instantly disintegrated with the pilot being automatically ejected, the F-15 was sent into an uncontrollable roll.
+Through the application of full afterburner as well as a landing at twice the normal speed, pilot Zivi Nedivi managed to land successfully at Ramon Airbase.
+Subsequent wind-tunnel tests on a one-wing model confirmed that controllable flight was only possible within a very limited speed range of ±20 knots and angle of attack variation of ±20 degrees.
+The event resulted in research into damage-adaptive technology and a system called "Intelligent Flight Control System".